-THEOREM 1.2.
+Theorem 1.2.
 (Informal) Assume the Unique Games Conjecture and let $\epsilon > 0$ be arbitrary.
-Then it is NP-hard to distinguish instances of the majority predicate of arity n where the optimal value is $(1 - \frac{1}{n+1} - \epsilon)m$ , from those where the optimal value is $(\frac{1}{2} + \epsilon)m$ .
+Then it is NP-hard to distinguish instances of Max-Maj-n where the optimal value is $(1 - \frac{1}{n+1} - \epsilon)m$, from those where the optimal value is $(\frac{1}{2} + \epsilon)m$.

 This proves that the range of instances to which Theorem 1.1 applies is essentially the correct one.
-A drawback of this theorem is that the error term in Theorem 1.1 dominates the systematic contribution of $(1-\delta)^{3/2}n^{-1/2}$ for $\delta$ very close to 1 and hence the threshold is not sharp.
+A drawback of this theorem is that the error term in Theorem 1.1 dominates the systematic contribution of $(1 - \delta)^{3/2} n^{-1/2}$ for δ very close to 1 and hence the threshold is not sharp.
 We are, however, able to sharply locate the threshold where something nontrivial can be done by combining our result with the general results by Hast.
 For details, see Section 3.

-To see that the advantage obtained by the algorithm (compared to the trivial algorithm that chooses an assignment uniformly at random) is also the correct order of magnitude we have the following theorem.
+To see that the advantage obtained by the algorithm is also the correct order of magnitude we have the following theorem.

-THEOREM 1.3.
+Theorem 1.3.
 (Informal) Assume the Unique Games Conjecture and let $\epsilon > 0$ be arbitrary.
-Then there is an absolute constant c such that it is NP-hard to distinguish instances of the majority predicate of arity n where the optimal value is $(1 - \epsilon)m$ , from those where the optimal value is $(\frac{1}{2} + \frac{c}{\sqrt{n}} + \epsilon)m$ .
+Then there is an absolute constant c such that it is NP-hard to distinguish instances of Max-Maj-n where the optimal value is $(1 - \epsilon)m$, from those where the optimal value is $(\frac{1}{2} + \frac{c}{\sqrt{n}} + \epsilon)m$.

 In summary, we get an almost complete understanding of the approximability curve of majority, at least in an asymptotic sense as a function of n.
-This complements the results for majority on three variables, for which there is a 2/3-approximation algorithm [Zwick 1998] and it is NP-hard to do substantially better [Håstad 2001].
+This complements the results for majority on three variables, for which there is a 2/3-approximation algorithm [19] and it is NP-hard to do substantially better [8].

 The idea of the algorithm behind Theorem 1.1 is quite straightforward while its analysis gets rather involved.
 We set up a natural linear program which we solve and then use the obtained solution as biases in a randomized rounding.
 The key problem that arises is to carefully analyze the probability that a sum of biased Boolean variables is positive.
-We handle this by writing the probability in question as a complex integral and then estimating this integral by the saddle-point method.
-Another advantage of this analysis is that it nicely generalizes to the case of majority-like variables for which we have the additional complication of the different weights.
+In the case of majority-like variables we have the additional complication of the different weights.
+This problem is handled by writing the probability in question as a complex integral and then estimating this integral by the saddle-point method.

-The hardness results given in Theorem 1.2 and Theorem 1.3 resort to the techniques of Austrin and Mossel [2009].
+The hardness results given in Theorem 1.2 and Theorem 1.3 resort to the techniques of Austrin and Mossel [2].
 The key to these results is to find suitable pairwise independent distributions relating to our predicate.
 In the case of majority it is easy to find such distributions explicitly, while in the case of more general weights the construction gets more involved.

 In particular, we need to answer the following question: What is the minimal value of $\Pr[L(x) < 0]$ when x is chosen according to a pairwise independent distribution.
-This is a nice combinatorial question of independent interest.
+This again is a nice combinatorial question of independent interest.